 Meanwhile, the deep-adaptation stance articulated by Jem has resonated widely and generated much discussion online among environmentalists, sustainability professionals, academic researchers, and public intellectuals engaged with the climate crisis.
-His thinking is influential with Extinction Rebellion activists, and hundreds of people are active on the recently established Deep Adaptation Forum.
+His thinking is influential among Extinction Rebellion activists, and hundreds of people are active on the recently established Deep Adaptation Forum.

-Jeremy replies with a defense of the need for the climate-conscious to process fully and honestly the magnitude of what's in store even as they "fight like hell for the living" (Mother Jones) in and through a growing Extinction Rebellion and other climate-justice movements.
+In turn, Jem replies with a defense of the need for the climate-conscious to process fully and honestly the magnitude of what's in store even as they "fight like hell for the living" (Mother Jones) in and through a growing Extinction Rebellion and other climate-justice movements.
 Meanwhile, it's not too early to begin thinking seriously about how to live responsibly and creatively during the "long emergency" (Kunstler) ahead.

 I introduce this debate to readers for several reasons.
 First, in an increasingly risky, runaway world the issues raised by Jem and Jeremy, and the insights they bring to bear on them, could not be more relevant and important to our shared future.
-Second, the logic, civility, philosophical acumen, and humanity on display in their exchange is a model of respectful, serious dialogue we all need to emulate going forward as the heat, atmospheric and emotional, continues to climb.
+Second, the logic, civility, philosophical acumen, and humanity on display in their exchange is a model of respectful, serious dialogue and evidence-based argumentation we all need to emulate going forward as the heat, atmospheric and emotional, continues to climb.
 And third, it's always good to step outside the states and listen to what others are saying--even if it's just two privileged white guys across the pond.

 With a nod to Confucius, who responded to disinformation and corruption of culture in his day with a call for the "rectification of names"--i.e., the practice of honestly and accurately naming reality--I suggest we support the "Call it a Crisis" campaign sponsored by Al Gore's Climate Reality Project: https://www.climaterealityproject.org/blog/why-do-we-call-it-climate-crisis.